-This site contains a large collection of articles that address issues that commonly occur in business of all sizes and entrepreneurs that are thinking about or who have recently started a business.
+This site contains a large collection of articles that address issues that commonly occur in businesses of all sizes and entrepreneurs that are thinking about or who have recently started a business.

 The site should be of interest to entrepreneurs who are just starting their businesses, and CEOs or managers of virtually any size business.
 Most of the articles are equally applicable private, public, and non-profit organizations.
 Of course, not all content is applicable or of interest to all potential readers.

 As described below, the content is written in short, standalone articles.
 Articles average about 1.5 pages each.
-Almost 500 articles have been included in the initial release of the site.
-They total about 415,000 words and would occupy 1,016 pages if printed.
+535 articles are currently available.
+They total over 461,000 words and would occupy 1,133 pages if printed.

-The information is organized in encyclopedia fashion that consists of nine volumes that contain a total of thirty-six chapters with each chapter consisting of multiple sections that, in turn, contain the individual articles.
+The information is organized in encyclopedia fashion that consists of nine volumes that contain a total of thirty-seven chapters with each chapter consisting of multiple sections that, in turn, contain the individual articles.

 The content in the site is not intended to be read "from cover to cover".
 Instead, like an encyclopedia, the content should be read only as a specific need arises.
 Each article has been written as a standalone document.
 They can be read in any order with no need to start at the beginning of a volume, chapter, or even a section.